-Pixel pitch, also referred to as dot pitch, indicates the distance between the adjacent individual LEDs when it comes to LED displays.
-Pixel pitch usually calculates in millimeters and is written in a format of letter P followed by numbers.
-For example,a P1.25mm LED display has a pixel pitch of 1.25mm.
-It means the distance between the center of adjacent pixels is 1.25mm.
+Pixel pitch, also referred to as dot pitch, indicates the distance between the center of two adjacent pixels on an LED displays.
+Pixel pitch is calculated in millimeters and written in a format of letter P followed by numbers.
+For example,a P1.25 LED display has a pixel pitch of 1.25mm.
+So the distance between the center of adjacent pixels is 1.25mm.

 Pixel pitch is also a method for calculating the pixel density (correlated with resolution) of an LED screen.
 For example, on a P1.0 16*9 inch LED video wall, there will be 4875*2710 pixels; if pitch pixel is P5.0 with the same screen size, the screen will have only 975*548 pixels.

-Pixel pitch is important because it decides the optimal viewing distance of your direct view LED video wall.
+As mentioned above, pixel pitch is important because it decides the optimal viewing distance of an LED display.
 Lower pixel pitch achieves finer details and smoother boards for the image being displayed.
 Hence you get a closer viewing distance.
 On the contrary, screens with higher pixel pitch need a relatively farther viewing distance.

 So before you go to a direct view LED display, it’s quite necessary to fully consider your specific requirement, either a better image quality in a closer distance or in a farther distance with less demand for image quality.